 Macroalgae are sensitive indicators of climate change and have many important ecosystem functions including habitat provision, climate change mitigation and adaptation.
-Macroalgae are expected to grow faster and expand their distribution and associated ecosystem functions in a warmer future with longer open water periods.
+Macroalgae are expected to grow faster and expand their distribution and associated ecosystem functions in a warmer future with longer open water periods, but increased turbidity due to glacier melt may also affect the light climate of subtidal macroalgae (Lebrun et al. 2023).
 The macroalgal monitoring targets both the subtidal and the intertidal vegetation where a set of key parameters are measured (Table 1, see also GEM annual research card 2018).
-The specific rationale for the monitored parameters issummarized below.
+The specific rationale for the monitored parameters is summarized below.